TeowChoonRay/Alzheimer-Analysis/README.md

 ## Introduction & Problem Definition

 Alzheimer’s disease is a brain disorder that slowly destroys memory and thinking skills, and eventually, the ability to carry out the simplest tasks.
-In most people with Alzheimer’s, symptoms first appear later in life ( ).
-There is no cure for Alzheimer’s, but there are treatments that may change disease progression, and drug and non-drug options that may help treat symptoms ( ).
+In most people with Alzheimer’s, symptoms first appear later in life (Alzheimer's Association, 2021).
+There is no cure for Alzheimer’s, but there are treatments that may change disease progression, and drug and non-drug options that may help treat symptoms (National Institute of Aging, 2023).

 It is important to realise that the progression of Alzheimer's can be slowed if detected at early stage.
-Hence, the aim of the project is to **detect Alzheimer's disease at early stage using OASIS brain data set**.
-This project involves using implementing machine learning techniques and exploring different algorithms and methods to accurately detect the type of Alzheimer's through the given data.
+Hence, the aim of the project is to **develop algorithms and models capable of detecting Alzheimer’s disease at an early stage using the OASIS brain dataset**.
+By leveraging advanced data analysis techniques, the goal is to accurately identify patterns and biomarkers associated with Alzheimer’s pathology, enabling timely intervention and treatment.

 We aim to achieve this with two different types of data: **Text** and **Image**

-In **Text**, we aim to determine a correlation between the different demographic data (predictor) with the `Clinical Dementia Rating (CDR)` (response).
+In **Text**, we aim to determine a correlation between the different demographic and medical data (predictor) with the `Clinical Dementia Rating (CDR)` (response).
 The demographic data includes Gender (`M/F`), `Age`, Educational Level (`Educ`) and Socio-Economic Status (`SES`).
+Whereas, the medical data include Mini-Mental State Examination (`MMSE`), Estimated Total Intracranial Volume (`eTIV`), Normalised Whole-Brain Volume (`nWBV`) and Atlas Scaling Factor (`ASF`).

-In **Image**, we aim to create an image recognition model that can predict the type of dementia (`Non Demented`, `Very Mild Dementia`, `Mild Dementia` and `Moderate Dementia`) based on Brain MRI Images of 4 different brain slice image types.
+In **Image**, we aim to create an image recognition model that can predict the type of dementia (`Non Demented`, `Very Mild Dementia`, `Mild Dementia` and `Moderate Dementia`) based on Brain MRI Images (were sliced along the z-axis into 256 pieces, and slices ranging from 100 to 160 were selected from each patient).

 ## Models Used